pkp/pkp-docs/dev/upgrade-guide/en/index.md

 ---
 generateHeadingToc: true
 title: How to Upgrade
-description: How to upgrade Open Journal Systems (OJS) and other PKP software, including a step-by-step tutorial.
+description: How to upgrade Open Journal Systems (OJS), Open Monograph Press (OMP), and Open Preprint Systems (OPS), including a step-by-step tutorial.
 ---

 # Introduction: How to Upgrade

-This guide will help you upgrade Open Journal Systems (OJS).
+This guide will help you upgrade Open Journal Systems (OJS), Open Monograph Press (OMP), and Open Preprint Systems.
 It describes the knowledge and tools you will need to upgrade your software, and provides a step-by-step tutorial you can follow.

-The instructions below describe how to upgrade OJS when it is running on a LAMP (Linux, Apache, MySQL, PHP) stack.
-However, these steps can be adapted to upgrade other PKP software (OMP, OPS) as well as perform upgrades in different server environments.
+The instructions below describe how to upgrade on a LAMP (Linux, Apache, MySQL, PHP) stack.
+However, these steps can be adapted for different server environments.

 > Want to know when new versions are released and what's new?
 Read the [announcements forum](https://forum.pkp.sfu.ca/c/announcements/10).
 {:.notice}